This week, we are taking a look back at one of the more controversial topics (still!) in international recruitment – the use of agents.

 And they are just one example.

-Hang onto your hats, this post is a long one -- we are going deep.
+Hang onto your hats, this post is a long one.
 We hope you will find it valuable and sharable so that your colleagues with doubts about agent use can gain some important perspective.

 Note the overall growth in use of recruiting agents from 17% in 2011 to 45% in 2016.
 And note the growth for Master's from 45% to 92% over that same period.
 Pretty significant.